ferreiro/avatar-me/README.md

 ### Cache configuration using Redis.
 No more extra api calls!

-In **0.1.0** we have introduced support to cache results with Redis!
+In **0.1.0** we have introduced support for caching API calls using Redis!

-Just add redis to the avatar me config and it will create a new redis client.
+If you wanna use this feature, just add redis to the avatar me config and it will create a new redis client.

 ```javascript
 var avatarMe = require('./index.js')